Chapter Nine: The Endless Maze

 Enraged, I turned and smacked Morrow across the face, hard.

 Morrow covered his head and cowered away from me.
 I stood over him, not even caring how he felt anymore.
 I felt so humiliated.
 I wanted to hit him again.
-“I’ve been trying to help you, and this is what you give me?!”
+“You asked me to help you, and this is what you give me for trying?!”
 I exploded.

 Morrow kept his head down and whimpered, “I’m a piece of shit, I’m such a piece of shit…”